dji-sdk/Mobile-SDK-Doc/source/cn/ios-tutorials/BridgeAppDemo.md

         NSLog(@"registerAppSuccess");
         [DJISDKManager enableBridgeModeWithBridgeAppIP:@"Please type in Debug ID of the DJI Bridge app here"];
         [[DJISDKManager videoFeeder].primaryVideoFeed addListener:self withQueue:nil];
-        [[VideoPreviewer instance] start];
+        [[DJIVideoPreviewer instance] start];
     }

     [self showAlertViewWithTitle:@"Register App" withMessage:message];
 }
 ~~~

 The delegate method above gets called when the app is registered.
 If the registration is successful, we can call the `enableBridgeModeWithBridgeAppIP:` class method of **DJISDKManager** to enter debug mode of the SDK by passing the **bridgeAppIP** parameter, which you can get from **the Bridge App**.
-Then add the listener for the `primaryVideoFeed` of `videoFeeder` in **DJISDKManager** and call the start method of the VideoPreviewer class to start video decoding.
+Then add the listener for the `primaryVideoFeed` of `videoFeeder` in **DJISDKManager** and call the start method of the DJIVideoPreviewer class to start video decoding.

 **3**.
 Build and Run the project in Xcode.
 If everything is OK, you will see a "Register App Successed!" alert once the application loads.